s01dier-0f-g0d/simple_user_api-drf/README.md

 5. Search users by name using /api/search/?name=<term>

+## 🧪 Testing the API
+You can test the API using:

+1. Postman

+2. cURL

+3. Python requests script - Run the test_api.py file in a separate terminal while the server is up and running.

 ### 👨‍💻 Author: Darshan M
 ### 📧 Email: darshan8216@gmail.com
 ### 🌐 GitHub: https://github.com/s01dier-0f-g0d